For more information on the Harvest Land facility or to schedule a tour, please contact the Department of Natural Resources at 918-287-5333.

-The farm is also an education facility for children and teens all year long.
+The farm is also an educational facility for children and teens all year long.
 Summers at the farm are busy.
-The farm is a work site for the Financial Services-Summer Youth Program, National Youth Works Volunteers, Church Summer Camps and Native American Agriculture Student Groups.
+The farm is a worksite for the Financial Services-Summer Youth Program, National Youth Works Volunteers, Church Summer Camps, and Native American Agriculture Student Groups.

 The farm was chosen to be a site visit for the Eastern Oklahoma Regional Youth Food Summit.
 After the tour of the farm, a traditional Osage meal was cooked and served for their lunch.
 Bird Creek employees set up tables and chairs under trees.
 Tables were set with traditional dishes by the Wak'on Owatsi Women's Group founder, Dr. Mora Red Corn.
 The meal was prepared by Head Cook, Marjorie Williams.

-In the Spring and Fall, Bird Creek Farm hosts the Osage Education Department's STEAM Camps.
-It's for the Osage Nation Headstarts, Daposka Ahnkodapi (school) and Nests from Hominy, Pawhuska, Fairfax and Skiatook.
-For a lot of the Osage children, this will be the only farm they will ever visit.
+In spring and fall, Harvest Land hosts the Osage Education Department's STEAM Camps.
+These camps incorporate the Osage Nation Daposka Ahnkodapi (school) and Wah-Zha-Zhe Early Learning Academies from Hominy, Pawhuska, Fairfax, and Skiatook.
+For many Osage children, this will be the only farm they will ever visit.